 Entertaining Reasonable Questions and Requests

-People can be annoying at times and ask you for all sorts of questions that can easily be looked up online.
+People can be annoying at times and ask you for all sorts of questions that can easily Googled.

 From my experience, here are the common questions and request from guests:

 - How to turn on the AC, cooking hob, shower water heater, and TV box.

 - Where to throw garbage.

 - When and how to access the pool.

 - Where can they get sim cards for their phone.

 - For Muslim guests, they often ask the direction of the Kaaba.

 You need to be able to answer all of these questions and compile them into a blog post or in WhatsApp quick reply.